ChrisRG711/MMM-Hearts/README.md

-# Module: MMM-Snow
+# Module: MMM-Hearts
-Inspired by [NHubbard's Snow Plugin](https://github.com/nhubbard/MagicPlugins/tree/master/snow) I created a little more realistic snow plugin to improve your winter experience!
+Inspired by MMM-SNOW but i wanted to be able to have multiple instances So i modified it to be only hearts to see if it works.

 The module supports themes.
 Current themes are *winter* and *love*.
 The first one let's it snow while the latter conjurs hearts on your mirror.